Femtonics/FemtoAPI/README.md

 such as MATLAB or Python.
 Create your custom measurement protocols, online and offline data visualization and analysis tools, and connect your Femtonics scope to your existing lab software environment easily with the FemtoAPI!
-On the [FemtoAPI](https://kb.femtonics.eu/display/SUP/FemtoAPI+1.0) page, you can find the detailed documentation of our tool.
+On the [FemtoAPI](https://femtonics.github.io/FemtoAPI) page, you can find the detailed documentation of our tool.
+Important to note that this documentation is for the 2.0 version of the API, the older version is not available anymore.
+[APIFunctions.py](https://github.com/Femtonics/FemtoAPI/blob/archive/Python/APIFunctions.py) file contains the usage of the API commands.
 [Ask our experts for more details](mailto:info@femtonics.eu).